 When testing the equity effect with this estimation we face a problem as a firm issuing equity can be intrinsically different from one that decides not to rely on this financial source.
-For example firms issuing equities could have a higher level of unobserved ability and these better skills could also explain the result in term of a higher probability of R&D. In other words, equity could be linked to innovation trough other unobservable variables.
+In other words, equity could be linked to innovation through other unobservable variables.
 We can argue that there is association or correlation between equity and innovation, though it is by far more difficult to say something about causality (Angrist and Pischke, 2009).
 In a more formal way, the treatment of equity is not randomly or exogenously assigned, but is chosen by firms and it could be chosen by firms that already have decided to engage in R&D activity.
 Ideally, we would like to have a random equity issuance assignment to the firm.
 If the assignment to the treatment is random, there is no problem in evaluating the causal effect: in this case the strategy is based on comparing the different outcomes across treated and non-treated firms, controlling for the observable firm characteristics.

-In order to gauge a causal effect of positive net equity issues on R&D activity we rely on a main identification strategies to control for firm unobservable characteristics based on an instrumental variable estimation.
+In order to gauge a causal effect of positive net equity issues on R&D activity we rely on a main identification strategies to control for firm unobservable characteristics based on an instrumental variable estimation (IV).
 As usual, we need to find an instrument that is correlated with issuing equity, but that should not be linked to the unobservable error term in the main equation concerning firm R&D activity.
 In this paper we use three instruments.
 The first is the share of loans granted by Special Credit Institutes on total loans measured at provincial level.
-Special Credit Institutes (SCI) worked until 1993 and were specialized in long-term credit: the idea is that in the provinces where they were more widespread firms got used (habit) in getting long-term financing, including issuing equity.
+Special Credit Institutes (SCI) worked until 1993 and were specialized in long-term credit: the idea is that in the provinces where they were more widespread, firms got used (habit) in getting long-term financing, including issuing equity.
 We use the SCI weights in 1984, the farthest year we were able to find with provincial breakdown, in order to have a variable that is not linked to other current local aspects of the economy that could affect innovation, though we also control for them.
-The second instrument we rely on is the ratio of households' liquid assets to total financial assets, measured at a regional level; the idea is that firms find it easier to issue equities in areas where households have more liquid assets to buy them.
+The second instrument we rely on is the ratio of households' liquid assets to total financial assets, measured at a regional level in the period under analysis; the idea is that firms find it easier to issue equities in areas where households have more liquid assets to buy them.
 Being located in a region where households (not firms) have more liquid financial assets should not be linked to any specific factor explaining firm's decision.